 - Societal beliefs and attitudes concerning sexual violence and how these compound the impact on people who have experienced sexual violence

-- The impact of core limiting beliefs internalised by the child
+- The impact of core internalised beliefs formed by the child

 - The impact of sexual abuse on the child, and the longer term impact into adolescence and adulthood

-- An overview of the therapeutic process in working with sexual abuse
+- An overview of the therapeutic process in working with clients who have experienced childhood sexual abuse

 - Understanding the impact of traumatic experiences

-- Guidelines for facilitating a disclosure of sexual abuse
+- Facilitating a disclosure of childhood sexual abuse

 - Working with trauma and preventing re-traumatisation